vishalbhojane/my-notes/theory/javascript/Intermediate/Call Apply Bind.md

-These methods helps you change the context of the invoking function. it is use replace the value of 'this' inside a function with whatever value you want.
+These methods are use the context of the invoking function.
+It is use replace the value of '`this`' inside a function with whatever value you want.

-## `call()`
+### `call()`

 We can use 'call' to borrow methods / functions

 ```js